 Weed Control Methods

-Open soil, wind, sunlight and rain all work together to help weeds flourish and thrive.
+Open soil, wind, sunlight,, and rain all work together to help weeds flourish and thrive.
 It is virtually impossible to create a weed-free environment.
 Without intervention, over time, weeds will take over.
 But, by being diligent and following a few weed-control strategies, we can keep most weeds from robbing our garlic of precious water, nutrients and resources.
 Anything that reduces weed seed pressure will be advantageous.
 Here are a few methods that can be used to minimize weeds in your garlic patch.

 1. Crop Rotation With Cover Crops

 Cover crops can help suppress weeds, help increase water quality and reduce nutrient runoff and leaching during non-cropping months.
 Cover crops can provide a variety of benefits to the crop when used in crop rotations, especially if they are grown in the fall prior to planting garlic.
 Cover cropping can provide some weed control by competing with weeds for light, moisture, nutrients, and space.
 The denser the cover crop and greater the biomass, the greater the impact on weeds.
 Despite potential benefits, physical and chemical effects from cover crops may not provide adequate weed control.
 If cover crops become established quickly, they will suppress weeds, essentially suffocating them and aggressively using nutrients and water.
-Vigorous growth of the cover crops provide complete ground cover and are competitive with weeds.
+Cover crops provide complete ground cover and are competitive with weeds.
 The biomass of the cover crop should be allowed to break down in the soil before planting garlic.
-Possible cover crops for garlic (field rotation) include Alfalfa, Hairy Vetch, Buckwheat, Red Clover and oats.
-Oats will grown and freeze down, die and become nutrient-rich mulch for the garlic.
+Possible cover crops for garlic (field rotation) include Alfalfa, Hairy Vetch, Buckwheat, Red Clover, and oats.
+Oats will grow and freeze down, die and become nutrient-rich mulch for the garlic.
 Garlic growers have observed that beans and peas can become stunted by garlic.
 Cover crops can help control weeds, reduce wind and water erosion, help loosen compact soil, add organic matter and nutrients to the soil.
 Cover crop biomass can increase pressure from certain diseases and insect pests.